open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flagd/README.md

 flagd start --uri https://raw.githubusercontent.com/open-feature/flagd/main/config/samples/example_flags.json
 ```

-When the flagd service is running, you can use the SDK with the FlagdProvider as in the following example console application:
+When the flagd service is running, you can use the SDK with the flagd Provider as in the following example console application:

 ```csharp
 using OpenFeature.Contrib.Providers.Flagd;